Skip to main content

 Why Your App Feels Slow (And Why Caching Fixes It)

-Here is a number that should bother every backend developer: a typical database query to PostgreSQL or MySQL takes somewhere between 1 to 50 milliseconds depending on complexity.
+Here's a number that should bother every backend developer: a typical database query to PostgreSQL or MySQL takes somewhere between 1 to 50 milliseconds depending on complexity.
 A Redis lookup?
 About 0.1 to 0.5 milliseconds.
-That is a 10x to 100x difference, and when your API chains together multiple queries per request, those milliseconds stack up brutally.
+That's a 10x to 100x difference, and when your API chains together multiple queries per request, those milliseconds stack up brutally.

-But here is the thing most tutorials skip over: caching is not just "put data in Redis, read data from Redis."
+But here's the thing most tutorials skip over: caching isn't just "put data in Redis, read data from Redis."
 The real challenge is knowing when to cache, what to cache, and most importantly, when to throw the cache away.
 Cache invalidation, as Phil Karlton famously said, is one of the two hardest problems in computer science (the other being naming things).

-So this is going to be the practical, opinionated guide I wish I had when I started using Redis seriously.
-We will cover data structures, strategies, integration patterns, and the gotchas that bite you in production.
+So this is going to be the practical, opinionated guide I wish I'd had when I started using Redis seriously.
+We'll cover data structures, strategies, integration patterns, and the gotchas that bite you in production.
+No theory-for-the-sake-of-theory.
+Just stuff that works.

 Understanding Redis Data Structures

-Redis is not just a key-value store.
-That is a common misconception.
-It is a data structure server, and picking the right structure for your use case makes all the difference.
+Redis isn't just a key-value store.
+That's a common misconception, and I think it's the reason a lot of developers underuse it.
+It's a data structure server, and picking the right structure for your use case makes all the difference in the world.

 Strings

-The simplest structure.
+Simplest structure.
 Store a value against a key.
-This is what most people think of when they hear "Redis."
+Most people stop here when they hear "Redis," which is a shame.

 SET user:1001:name "Anurag Sharma"